Bi Cheng Senter

 Wang Weihang

-I came from a history background and I'm trying to put together an industrial history of Mao's Third Front (a secret national defense project initiated in 1965) in the hinterland of China's southwest.
-I'm interested in the relation between the Third Front, the (post/new) Cold War scenario, and the formation of the industrial rustbelt in southwest China.
-I'm also concerned with the environmental issues caused by the building of the Third Front and its lasting impact on the environment of the hinterland.
+I come from a history background and I'm currently working on an in-depth study of the industrial history of Mao's Third Front, a secret national defense project initiated in China in 1965.
+As part of my research, I'm particularly interested in exploring the relationship between the Third Front, the broader (post/new) Cold War geopolitical scenario, and the formation of an industrial 'rustbelt' region in Southwest China.
+I'm also concerned with the environmental issues caused by the Third Front and its lasting impact on the ecology of the hinterlands.
 I received my BA in history from the Ohio State University in 2016 and my MA in China Studies from the University of Michigan in 2018.

 Tentative Research Topic